Pat Lee (comics): Controversy

 Since the closure of Dreamwave, Pat Lee has been criticized for his business practices.
 In an interview with Newsarama, Transformers writers Adam Patyk and James McDonough stated they had been laid off before the Dreamwave bankruptcy following a controversy about their payment, and had subsequently filed a lawsuit against Dreamwave for lack of payment.
-In another interview, Transformers writer Simon Furman claimed that Lee "looked [him] square in the eye and said everything’s hunky-dory" a mere month before the bankruptcy.
-Comic book journalist Rich Johnston repeatedly reported controversial details concerning Pat Lee, including the allegation that Dreamwave's assets and employees were shifted over to the new company Dream Engine, started by Pat Lee's brother Roger Lee, in January 2005, before Dreamwave declared bankruptcy; the allegation that Lee had transferred ownership of a company-owned Porsche to himself prior to the Dreamwave bankruptcy; the allegation that Lee had bought an apartment for half a million Canadian dollars before the bankruptcy; a list of Dreamwave's debt and creditors; and the allegation that artist Alex Milne had been working as a ghost artist for Lee on Top Cow's Cyberforce title without being credited, with Lee eventually stopping pay to Milne when Top Cow had asked for confirmation that Lee was indeed the sole artist of the book and Milne refused to comply.
+In another interview, Transformers writer Simon Furman claimed that Lee, "looked [him] square in the eye and said everything’s hunky-dory" a mere month before the bankruptcy.
+Comic book journalist Rich Johnston repeatedly reported controversial details concerning Pat Lee, including the allegation that Dreamwave's assets and employees were shifted over to the new company Dream Engine, started by Pat Lee's brother Roger Lee in January 2005, before Dreamwave declared bankruptcy; the allegation that Lee had transferred ownership of a company-owned Porsche to himself prior to the Dreamwave bankruptcy; the allegation that Lee had bought an apartment for half a million Canadian dollars before the bankruptcy; a list of Dreamwave's debt and creditors; and the allegation that artist Alex Milne had been working as a ghost artist for Lee on Top Cow's Cyberforce title without being credited, with Lee eventually stopping payment to Milne when Top Cow had asked for confirmation that Lee was indeed the sole artist of the book and Milne refused to comply.